livetrails/targetj/README.md

 In this example, we load two separate users and display two purple div elements, each containing a user's name, based on the previous example.

 - Children: Since the target name ends with $, it executes each time an API call returns a result.
-TargetJS ensures that results are processed in the same order as the API execution.
-If user1 arrives first, the children target will not execute.
+TargetJS ensures that API results are ordered in the same sequence as the API execution.
+For example, if the user1 API result arrives before user0, the children target will not execute.
 It will only run once the result for user0 has been received.
-If the target name ends with `$$`, the children target will execute only after both API calls have completed.
-The results will be returned as an array, with user0 as the first element and user2 as the second.
+If the target name ends with $$, the children target will execute only after both API calls have completed.
+The results will be returned as an array, with user0 as the first element and user1 as the second, ordered according to the API call execution.
-- Html: Initializes with the user's name. prevTargetValue refers to the result of the API call.
+- Html: Sets the text content of the div with the user's name. prevTargetValue refers to the result of the API call.

 The execution pipeline then continues as in the previous example.